A Biblical View of Homosexuality: Changed your mind?—Part 2

-Part Two: Last week we looked at the strong and intense cultural pressure that is attempting to sweep all faith, all religion out of the marketplace of life.
+Last week we looked at the strong and intense cultural pressures that are attempting to sweep all faith and all religion out of the marketplace of life.
 But there are other powerful reasons why many Christians today are changing their minds on homosexuality.

-Unresolved personal pain that is hooked together with a poor theology of suffering and sanctification can also cause one to question God’s word.
-An inability to understand what it means to struggle “with sin” as opposed to struggling “against sin” leads to despair in the face of continued temptation.
-Add to this an inability to understand the powerful force of our sinful nature and the stage is set for eventual compromise.
-Around Harvest USA we often say that, “the heart wants what it wants — when it wants it.”
-That’s its nature!
-Knowing how to face that reality is crucial.
+Unresolved personal pain that accompanies a poor theology of suffering and sanctification can also cause one to question God’s word.
+An inability to understand what it means to struggle with sin—as opposed to struggling against sin—leads to despair in the face of continued temptation.
+Add to this an inability to understand the powerful force of our sinful nature, and the stage is set for eventual compromise.
+Around Harvest USA, we often say, “The heart wants what it wants when it wants it.”
+This is its nature!
+Knowing how to face this reality is crucial.

-Where does your own pain—or the suffering of someone you care about—press upon you to make you want to alter what the Scripture says?
+Where does your own pain or the suffering of someone you care about press upon you to alter what Scripture says?
 Do you understand the difference between “struggle with sin” as being distinct from “struggling against sin?”